JohnCoates/Aerial/Documentation/Installation.md

 There are three ways to uninstall Aerial from your Mac.

 - Right-click on the Aerial screen saver in `System Preferences` and select `Delete "Aerial"`.
+This will uninstall the screen saver automatically.
-- Or delete the file(s) directly. macOS can store screen savers in two locations, `/Library/Screen Savers` (if you installed for All Users) and `/Users/YOURUSERNAME/Library/Screen Savers` (installed for your user only).
+- If you prefer, you can delete the files manually. macOS can store screen savers in two locations depending on your choices, `/Library/Screen Savers` (if you installed for All Users) and `/Users/YOURUSERNAME/Library/Screen Savers` (installed for your user only).
 Check both locations for a file called `Aerial.saver` and delete any copies you find.
 - If you installed Aerial using Brew Cask, then enter the following command in a Terminal window to uninstall:

 ```sh